GERMANIC PHILOLOGY 2 MOD. 2

 - Knowledge and understanding: checked through content questions;

-- Applying knowledge and understanding: checked through a practical exercise, such as discussion of excerpts analyzed during the course;
+- Applying knowledge and understanding: checked through practical exercises, such as translations and linguistic manipulations;

 - Making judgements: checked through methodological questions;

-- Communication skills: checked through open questions (whether students communicate their conclusions clearly and unambiguously, as well as the knowledge and rationale underpinning these);
+- Communication skills: checked through open questions (whether students ommunicate their conclusions clearly and unambiguously, as well as the knowledge and rationale underpinning these);

 - Learning skills: evaluation of the students' autonomy of judgement.